WHAT IS A MEDICAL ASSISTANT?

 How long is the Medical Assistant Training?

-The Medical Assistant class at Heart to Heart is 7 months in length and consists of a blended learning environment.
-We offer day, night and weekend classes to accommodate students schedules.
-We do require some lessons/assignment to be completed online on a computer outside of class time.
-If you do not own a computer or have one available to you, you can schedule time in the computer lab at the school.
-Please visit our Ypsilanti and Essexville class schedule to see the next available Medical Assistant classes.
+The Medical Assistant class at Heart to Heart is 30-weeks in length and consists of 5 modules.
+We offer day and night classes to accommodate students schedules.
+Please visit our Ypsilanti class schedule to see the next available Medical Assistant classes.